aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 ## dumping the autoload configuration in development

-Whenever we update the PSR-4 autoloader configuration in composer.json file we need to make composer aware of the changes by dumping the autoloader configuration.
-This command generates and\or updates the autoloader files under the vendor directory with the classmap.
+Whenever we update the PSR-4 autoloader configuration in composer.json file we need to make composer aware of the changes.

+We can do this by dumping the autoloader configuration.
+The command generates and\or updates the autoload PHP files in the vendor directory.
+The autoload files contain a `classmap` mapping between PHP classes and their file location.

 ```bash
 composer dump-autoload